lmc5190/RLdemo/experiments/dynasarsa_vs_nstepsarsa/epsilon_decay/README.md

 # Epsilon Decay
+## Summary of Results
+1. For solved runs, the higher the decay multiplier the higher the sample efficiency.
+1. However, the higher decay multipliers have a lower chance of solving runs.
+This intuitively makes sense since decreasing the exploration rate too fast will prevent the agent from appropriately exploring the state space.

 ## A simple experiment with decay rates

 In plot dQ_direct_std, we see dynasarsa peak and then have a long tail throughout the rest of the experiment.